 While at this time, the disruption is expected to be temporary, management is cognizant of the fact that its inability to operate the businesses normally over a prolonged period of time could have a negative impact on the Bank's financial condition and results of operations.
 The severity of these consequences will depend on certain developments, including the duration and spread of the outbreak, impact on Bank's customers, employees, and the accessibility and effectiveness of government support programs to a group to customers, all of which are uncertain and cannot be predicted as of the date of the issuance of the Bank's financial statement.
 Accordingly, management is unable to reliably estimate yet the impact of outbreak on the Bank's financial position and results of operation for future periods.
+Nevertheless, the Bank has determined that these events are non-adjusting subsequent events.

-SCHEDULE OF AGING OF LOANS RECEIVABLES

-(PSE Requirement per Circular No. 2164-99) As of March 31, 2020
+SCHEDULE OF AGING OF LOANS RECEIVABLES (PSE Requirement per Circular No. 2164-99) As of June 30, 2020